splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 Identify and review MTTR reduction
 ================================================================================================================
-A primary purpose of Splunk Observability Cloud is to reduce the MTTR,  Mean Time to Resolution, of an issue.
+A primary purpose of Splunk Observability Cloud is to reduce the Mean Time to Resolution (MTTR), of an issue.
 A slow MTTR can be the result of many factors.

-One factor might be the right people aren’t involved when an issue begins.
+One factor might be the right people aren't involved when an issue begins.
 After identifying the root cause, you must have the appropriate people to actually fix the issue, as well as the appropriate people to approve the remediation.

 Another factor causing slow MTTR can be a lack of insight into the effects on other systems.
 Without proper insight into how infrastructure and applications interconnect, it takes time to analyze the possible effects of a remediation procedure.